jportasa/terraform-exercice-bank/README.md

 The pipeline can run over Atlantis (https://www.runatlantis.io/).
 Atlantis can run over a EC2, ECS, k8s,... and will be triggered by a webhook from GitHub/Gitlab/... pipeline

 We can add tests in the pipeline like tfsec, FMT,..or many others.

+We will have to change terraform provider from 127.0.0.1 to the real Vault service address.